Enhancements in EasyBuild v5.0¶

 EasyBuild will always return its own exit codes on termination.
 Other exit

-codes from external processes executed through run_shell_cmd
+codes from external processes executed through run_shell_cmd or HTTP response

 status codes are reported in the corresponding logs.

-Copy build directory and/or log file(s) if installation failed to path specified via --failed-install-build-dirs-path
+Copy build directory and/or log file(s) if installation failed to path specified via --failed-install-build-dirs-path or --failed-install-logs-path¶

-Specify changes that should be made by generated module files via module_load_environment
+Specify changes that should be made by generated module files via module_load_environment¶

 See separate dedicated section.